pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Inserting a breakpoint in Dynamo/user code is helpful at times to see what the state of Dynamo is when tracing through user code.
-Unfortunately, inserting a breakpoint in the normal python fashion will result in a graph break in TorchDynamo, so we will not be able to view the state of Dynamo at the point where we intended to breakpoint.
+Unfortunately, inserting a breakpoint in the normal Python fashion will result in a graph break in TorchDynamo, so we will not be able to view the state of Dynamo at the point where we intended to breakpoint.

-The first way to breakpoint is to insert a breakpoint in the Dynamo source.
-3 good places to place a breakpoint are:
+The first method for setting a breakpoint is to insert it within the Dynamo source code.
+Three recommended locations to place a breakpoint are:

-- In ``torch/_dynamo/symbolic_convert.py``, breakpoint at functions that are named after the problematic bytecode instruction (e.g. ``def CALL_FUNCTION``, ``def STORE_ATTR``).
-You can conditionally breakpoint depending on inputs (e.g. the argval of the instruction, or the name of the object at the top of the stack) since some bytecode opcodes are frequently used.
+- In ``torch/_dynamo/symbolic_convert.py``, breakpoint at functions that are named after the problematic bytecode instruction, such as ``def CALL_FUNCTION`` and ``def STORE_ATTR``.
+You can conditionally breakpoint depending on inputs, for example, the ``argval`` of the instruction, or the name of the object at the top of the stack since some bytecode opcodes are frequently used.
 - Breakpoint where the graph break or error originates from.
 Typically, graph breaks are emitted from a call to ``unimplemented(...)``.
 - Breakpoint in ``torch/_dynamo/variables/builder.py, function:_wrap``.
 You will likely have to conditionally breakpoint on the input.
   This function determines how to symbolically represent a given value.
 Consider breakpointing here if you suspect that a value is represented incorrectly.

-The second way to breakpoint is to use ``torch._dynamo.comptime.comptime.breakpoint``:
+The second way to insert a breakpoint is to use ``torch._dynamo.comptime.comptime.breakpoint``:

 .. code-block:: py